-The “A Lot at Steak” Salad has quite a name, but it really does come with “a lot” of steak.
-It might not look like it at first glance, but this salad is packed with flavor.
+Previously, I enjoyed the “A Lot at Steak” salad.
+It comes with “a lot” of steak, as the menu states.
+While it might not look like it at first glance, this salad is packed with flavor.

-Here is a better look.
 Expect to find even more steak within the salad as you dig into it, including pickled jalapeños, red onion, queso fresco, and pumpkin seeds.
-This one is topped with a spicy chimichurri vinaigrette that might leave you in need of an extra glass of water.
+This salad comes with a spicy chimichurri vinaigrette that might leave you needing an extra glass of water.

 My son has had this dish on several occasions and always enjoys it.
 Dining with food allergies, in general, can be extremely difficult.
-However, Disney does an excellent job of meeting guest’s needs that many other places do not.
+However, Disney does an excellent job meeting guests’ needs that many other places do not.

 As for the dish, you can see it comes with a side of rice and bok choy.
-I’ve tried it, and the pork has a nice sweet and sour style glaze with a touch of soy.
+The pork has a sweet and sour style glaze with a touch of soy.